Hello, we’re Neuropad®

 Early warning system

-Think of the test as an early warning system for your feet, helping to diagnose neuropathy before more serious condtions develop.
+Think of the test as an early warning system for your feet, helping to diagnose neuropathy before more serious conditions develop.

 Where to get Neuropad®